 Future members of North Carolina’s workforce will be faced with increasingly complex coastal issues.
 North Carolina Sea Grant helps to develop a cadre of educated, innovative and technologically advanced professionals through a variety of fellowships for talented graduate students.

 These opportunities include fellowships in management, policy and scientific research that affect the state’s and the nation’s ecosystems and communities.

-- National Sea Grant/NOAA Fisheries Graduate Fellowship.
-(Closed, schedule varies)
+- National Sea Grant/NOAA Fisheries Graduate Fellowship, due Jan.
+27, 2017

 - North Carolina Sea Grant/Albemarle-Pamlico National Estuary Partnership Fellowship.
-(Closed, schedule varies)
+(Closed, anticipated Spring 2017)

 - North Carolina Sea Grant and N.C.
 Coastal Resources Law, Planning, and Policy Center’s Coastal Policy Fellowship.
-(Closed, anticipated to reopen late 2016)
+(Closed)

 - North Carolina Sea Grant/North Carolina Space Grant Graduate Research Fellowship.
-(Closed, schedule varies)
+(Closed)

 - North Carolina Sea Grant/Water Resources Research Institute Graduate Student Research Funding Opportunity.
 (Closed)

 From coast to coast, past Sea Grant graduate students make a difference.
 Learn more about these leaders and where they are now by exploring our graduate student map.